UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/02_weather_simulations.md

 The limitations of weather simulations can be divided into two categories: theoretical and practical.
 The theoretical limitation is related to the mathematical description of the model.

 Processes governing the atmosphere are very complex and it’s difficult to capture them with equations.
-Even if it were possible, they would not have proper solutions because solving them without approximations is not possible.
-Over the years, thanks to the increase in the computational power the effects of these approximations have been increasingly minimised through better parametrisation, increased resolution and more complex models.
+Even if it were possible, they would not have exact solutions because solving them without approximations is not possible.
+Over the years, thanks to the increase in the computational power, the effects of these approximations have been increasingly minimised through better parametrisation, increased resolution and more complex models.
 Nowadays, a seven-day forecast is as accurate as a three-day forecast was in 1975.

 ### Increasing Resolution